Homeschooling in Connecticut & Homeschool Laws

 History of Homeschooling in Connecticut

-The state hasn’t enacted a Connecticut homeschool law; instead, parents have relied on the “equivalent instruction” exemption for Connecticut homeschooling.
+The state doesn’t have a specific comprehensive Connecticut homeschool law; instead, parents have relied on the “equivalent instruction” exemption for Connecticut homeschooling.
 In 1982, Connecticut issued guidelines for school districts regarding this exemption.
 Subsequent guidelines for Connecticut homeschooling were released in 1990, but neither carried the force of Connecticut homeschool law, rendering them voluntary.

 In 2002, mandatory guidelines for Connecticut homeschooling were proposed.
 About 1,000 parents protested at a hearing, leading the legislature to reconsider.